The History of Christians Not Observing Christmas

 Many early Protestant groups continued to observe Christmas, like the Lutherans and the Anglicans.
 Yet, this was not unanimous.
 Many other Protestant Christian leaders taught against Christmas observance as part of their reformation efforts.

-These non-Christmas Christians believed in the Regulative Principle of Worship, which is the idea that people should worship God only in the manner that God has commanded.
+These non-Christmas Christians believed in the Regulative Principle of Worship—that people should worship God only in the manner that God has commanded.
 They applied this Principle to “Christian holidays” like Good Friday, Easter, and Christmas.
 They reasoned that since God did not command people to observe those holidays, then people should not observe those holidays.

 Early Presbyterianism

 One Protestant group which taught against Christmas observance was the early Presbyterians.
 In 1560 CE, Presbyterian leaders published the First Book of Discipline.
-In the first chapter, it is written:
+In the first chapter, it reads,

 By contrary Doctrine, we understand whatsoever men, by Laws, Councils, or Constitutions have imposed upon the consciences of men, without the expressed commandment of God’s word: such as… keeping of holy days of certain Saints commanded by men, such as be all those that the Papists have invented, as the Feasts (as they term them) of Apostles, Martyrs, Virgins, of Christmas, Circumcision, Epiphany, Purification, and other fond feasts of our Lady.

 The early Presbyterians affirmed the Regulative Principle of Worship.
-Here in the Book of Discipline, Christmas is explicitly listed as a feast that Christians should not observe, since it was not commanded by God in the Scriptures.
+Here in the Book of Discipline, they specified that Christians should not observe “holy days” that God did not command in the Scriptures—including Christmas.
 Accordingly, the early Presbyterians did not observe Christmas in their churches.

 The Westminster Assembly